GavinBurnett/stegstream/README.md

 Open a command prompt, and cd into the directory containing the server executable.

-Enter the following:

-./stegstream-server <container file> <file to hide>

-Using the example files:
+Enter the following (Using the example files):

 ./stegstream-server Waves.mp3 HideFile.txt